New, smaller rubbish bins have been introduced across Newport between April and June 2019.

 The Welsh Government has set targets for Newport City Council to recycle 64% of household waste by 2020 and 70% by 2025.

 Download the Household Waste and Recycling Collection guidance (pdf)

 Frequently asked questions (pdf)

-Our current recycling rate is 58% and although we are one of the best performing cities for recycling in the UK, we need to recycle more in order to avoid heavy fines from Welsh Government.
+As of 2019 our recycling rate was 58% and although we are one of the best performing cities for recycling in the UK, we need to recycle more in order to avoid heavy fines from Welsh Government.

-Your rubbish bin will be continue to be collected every fortnight as usual.
+Your rubbish bin continues to be collected every fortnight as usual.

 Check your bin collection day

 Any rubbish should fit in the bin with the lid closed.